Author: Natassha Dhanda

 • I asked for feedback as the font looked off:

-• This was to align with the original post and feed
+• This was to align with the original post and feed and were really useful considerations for future posts too, since this was my 2nd video

-My favourite Reel of ours, you’re so fast as well to make it.
+My favourite Reel of ours, you’re so fast as well to make it

 https://www.instagram.com/reel/DR1nJQLiCE9/